watercourse-cc/watercourse/donate.md

 ### Ways to Give

 You can make a one-time or monthly donation using Paypal.
-(You don't need a Paypal account to give)
+(You don't need a Paypal account to give).
+And remember, eligible donations will be matched up to $500!
 <div><form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick">
 <input type="hidden" name="hosted_button_id" value="74D75475R6RKE">